 I’d like to be friends with Freda.
 She first appeared in The Woolworths Girls and I knew she’d be the perfect friend for Molly in The Butlins Girls.
 She adores helping out with the Brownies and Girl Guides, which I did at her age, and is a fiercely loyal chum.
 If you had Freda on your side you were are lucky person.

-If you were stranded on a dessert island, which of your characters would you want with you?
+If you were stranded on a desert island, which of your characters would you want with you?

 Johnny Johnson!
 Strong and handsome he’d be able to build a shelter and serenade me with songs from the movies.